 Yes, you can pay an extra $1k for diamond infused gel foam, but this isn’t going to sleep noticeably cooler than other gel options.

 The options I chose above of course aren’t the most expensive mattresses available, but I do think that they have all the features that are worth paying for.
 That is, I don’t have any mattresses that I strongly recommend that are priced higher than $2000.
-See our best mattresses overall article.
+See our best mattresses overall article and all mattress reviews too.

 The mattresses are, in my opinion, some of the best for the money, but also the best available.
 Let me know if you have any questions on these brands or others listed on the site!